Mathematical methods for `baselinenowcast`

 We can use a reporting matrix to compute an empirical estimate of the delay distribution, \(\pi(d)\).
 The empirical delay distribution, \(\pi(d)\) can be computed directly from the reporting matrix \(X\)

-Where the numerator is the sum of all the observations across reference times \(t\) for a particular delay \(d\), and the denominator is the sum across all reference times \(t\) and delays \(d\).
+Where the numerator is the sum of all the observations across reference times \(t\) for a particular delay \(d\) of interest, and the denominator is the sum across all reference times \(t\) and indexed delays in the reporting matrix \(d'\).

 2.2 Estimate of the delay distribution from a reporting triangle